WinterSweden/MarkMyLife/README.md

   MarkMyLife 📝
 **"Your life, beautifully formatted."**

-MarkMyLife is a simple and elegant C++ application that helps you create themed CVs and résumés directly from your terminal.
+MarkMyLife is a simple and elegant C++ application that helps you create themed personal documents directly from your terminal.
 Whether you want something minimal, playful, or professional — we've got you covered.

 ---

+## Document Types:
+ - CV
+ - Resumes
+ - Medical Records

+---

+## Document Themes:
+ - Elegant
+ - Minimal
+ - Playful
+ - Floral
+ - Winter
+ - Summer
+ - Rainy
+ - Professional Corporate
+ - Festival
+---

 ## 🌟 Features

 - 🧠 Guided CV or résumé builder via simple prompts
-- 🎨 Built-in themes: Elegant, Minimalist, Playful
-- 📄 Outputs beautiful HTML files you can save, print, or convert to PDF
+- 📄 Outputs beautiful markdown files you can save, or convert to PDF
-- 🖋️ Custom watermark for a unique personal touch
 - 🔒 Limited use — subscription required for commercial deployment

 ---

 ## 🚀 Getting Started

-1. Download the folder from [GitHub](https://github.com/yourusername/MarkMyLife)
+1. Download main.cpp from this directory.
-2. Navigate to: MarkMyLife > application > MarkMyLife
-3. Run the executable:
-- On **Windows**: double-click `MarkMyLife.exe`
-- On **macOS/Linux**: run `./MarkMyLife` from the terminal
+2. (in the terminal) Navigate to main.cpp
+3. Use g++ to create a.out
+4. Do ./a.out to execute.

 ---